Emik03/KeepCoding/Documentation/KeepCoding_WrongDatatypeException.md

 ### [KeepCoding](KeepCoding.md 'KeepCoding')
 ## WrongDatatypeException Class
 An exception thrown for when the wrong datatype is used.
-Written by Emik.
 ```csharp
 public sealed class WrongDatatypeException : System.Exception
 ```